mdgeorge4153/hymns/README.md

 You will also need to make the "Properties" panel visible.
 In the menu, select View > Views > Advanced View.
 This will show several additional panels, but we only need the "Properties" panel.
-If you want, you can rearrange the panels by clicking on their titles and dragging.
-Here's how I set mine up:
+If you want, you can close some of the panels by clicking the x's in the corner, or rearrange them by clicking on their titles and dragging.
+Here's how I set my view up:

 ![OpenShot advanced view, with properties, project files, preview, and timeline showing](tutorial/openshot-setup.png)